-The date given in the header (July 2006 for the Introduction) is the date that the individual Chapter was approved for use by the FHWA.
-The Errata date (the date of the latest issuance of the Roadway Design Manual) is found below the header.
+The date given in the header (May 2022 for the Introduction) is the date that the individual Chapter was approved for use by the FHWA.
+The Errata date (the date of the latest update/ correction of the chapter) is found below the header.
 The Roadway Design Manual is updated periodically as circumstances warrant, generally between two and four times a year.